Madeira: Regional government

-Madeira has been a significant recipient of European Union funding, totaling up to €2 billion.
-In 2012, it was reported that despite a population of just 250,000, the local administration owes some €6 billion.
-Furthermore, the Portuguese treasury (IGCP) assumed Madeira's debt management between 2012 and 2015.
-The region continues to work with the central government on a long-term plan to reduce its debt levels and commercial debt stock.
-Moody's notes that the region has made significant fiscal consolidation efforts and that its tax revenue collection has increased significantly in recent years due to tax rate hikes.
-Madeira's tax revenues increased by 41% between 2012 and 2016, helping the region to reduce its deficit to operating revenue ratio to 10% in 2016 from 77% in 2013.
+Madeira has been a significant recipient of European Union funding, totaling €2 billion.
+In 2012, it was reported that despite a population of just 250,000, the local administration owed some €6 billion.
+The Portuguese treasury (IGCP) assumed Madeira's debt management between 2012 and 2015.
+The region works with the central government on a long-term plan to reduce debt levels and commercial debt stock.
+Moody's noted that the region made significant fiscal consolidation efforts and that its tax revenue collection has improved.
+Tax revenues increased by 41% between 2012 and 2016, helping the region to reduce its deficit to operating revenue ratio to 10% in 2016 from 77% in 2013.

 Tourism

 Tourism is an important sector in the region's economy, contributing 20% to the region's GDP, providing support throughout the year for commercial, transport and other activities and constituting a significant market for local products.
 The share in Gross Value Added of hotels and restaurants (9%) also highlights this phenomenon.
 The island of Porto Santo, with its 9 km beach and its climate, is entirely devoted to tourism.

 Visitors are mainly from Europe, with Portuguese, British, German and French tourists providing the main contingents (2021).
 The average annual occupancy rate was 60.3% in 2008, reaching its maximum in March and April, when it exceeds 70%.

+The best time to visit Madeira is during spring and autumn for mild weather and fewer crowds, making it ideal for outdoor activities.
+Summer is perfect for beach lovers but can be crowded, while winter offers mild temperatures and fewer tourists, making it ideal for experiencing the island's waterfalls.